Ivelina-Evy/WiredeltaChallenge/README.md

 Plugins: GoogleMap, Google Fonts

 ##Description:
 The navigation is inspired by a Bootstrap template.
-It has only two active...
-(Logo - used also as a Home page, and Contact Us).
+It has only two active menu items (Logo - used also as a Home page, and Contact Us).

 The Home page is designed as follows:
-	A carousel (with navigation ...) is used as a fullscreen background.
+	A carousel (with right and left navigation items) is used as a fullscreen background.
 Each image (of the three) is used as a board on which an upcoming event is displayed.
 An event has a title and short description.
-Below the text there is a clickable botton that opens an event's application form.
+Below the text there is a clickable button that opens an event's application form.
 The application form is within a modal.
 The modal is divided by two (grid system used): on the right side is the app form, and on the left side -  an embedded YouTube video.
 The application form has: input fields, radio buttons, check boxes, textarea.
-Two buttons - "Submit" and "Close" are used respectively to to sibmite the form as the form validation is shown..., and to close the window.
+Two buttons - "Submit" and "Close" are used respectively to to submit the form as the form validation is shown in the console, and to close the window.
-	Below the ..button there is information about the event's time and place with a link to the location of the venue office (a Google map showing up).
+	There is information about the event's time and place with a link to the location of the venue office (a Google map showing up), below the "Join Us" button t.

 The Contact Us page is designed as follows:
 	A bootstrap panel with information about designer's name, email address